The post is updated as of 01/07/2019

 For those worried about monthly fees (…and who wouldn’t!
 Pay the bank to hold my money?
 I think NOT!) – CIT has no opening, monthly servicing, online transfer or incoming wire fees.
 However, there is a $10 outgoing wire fee which is why I would recommend only using this account for saving purposes and not for wire deductions of any bills.

-The “catch” is simple – if you do not continue to deposit the $100 consistently each month, you’ll fall into a lower interest tier but can get right back up the next month if you proceed to deposit the $100.
+The “catch” is simple – if you do not continue to deposit the $100 consistently each month, you’ll fall into a lower interest tier (which is still higher than the national average) but can get right back up the next month if you proceed to deposit the $100 consistently once again.

 This is why I would also highly recommend enrolling in automatic monthly deductions of $100 bucks a month once you open the account.